How Do I Vote?

 On Election Day:

-Bring your ballot to the Voter Service Center at the Vineyard City office building located at 240 East Gammon Road, between the hours of 7:00 am and 8:00 pm.
-You will be able to vote with a provisional ballot.
+Bring your ballot to the Voter Service Center at the Vineyard City office building located at 125 South Main Street, between the hours of 7:00 am and 8:00 pm.
+You will surrender your ballot and a new one will be issued to you.
 You will need to bring government-issued photo ID and proof of residency or two forms of ID and proof of residency.

 What if I have my ballot, but I accidentally threw away the ballot envelope?

 Do not put your ballot in an unofficial envelope.
-You will need to go to the Utah County Election Office, located at 100 E Center Street, Room 3600, in Provo.
-They will give you a new envelope.
+You will need to go to the Utah County Election Office, located at 100 E Center Street, Room 3600, in Provo and they will give you a new envelope.
+You will also be able to pick a new envelope on election day at any voter service center listed on the Utah County website.

 Can two ballots be returned in the same envelope?